 What is a SAFE?

-First developed by Y Combinator in 2013, a SAFE grants an investor the right to obtain equity at a future date if the startup sells shares in a future financing.
+A SAFE grants an investor the right to obtain equity at a future date if the startup sells shares in a future financing.
 It has been historically used by top startups in Silicon Valley raising money from accredited angel investors.
 You should only invest in a SAFE if you believe that the startup can raise financing in the future from professional investors.

 The number of shares you receive is determined at the next priced financing when professional investors – typically venture capitalists – set the price for preferred stock.
 Then, calculated by using the Valuation Cap and sometimes the Discount Rate, your SAFE often converts into shares at a lower price than the venture capitalists paid, since you invested earlier.